devopsacademyau/2020-feb-project1-group2/README.md

 # Devops Academy - Project 01 – Group 02

-Application migration from on-premise to the cloud
+Application migration from on-premise to the Cloud

 ## Solution Diagram